turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/2_custom_apis.md

 without a plug-in to pass data about an event, but generally a plugin is used to perform some business logic and return a result.

+These can be used to extend the OOTB messaging to extend the Dataverse Web Api.
+For instance, we may have some complex logic to find a customer.
+We can simplify this for callers by creating a findCustomer message which implements the logic and returns the results.

 ## Custom API Tables

 The metadata for custom apis is stored in the following Tables: